-Tom Gardner recommends business-focused investing, seeking out great and amazing growth opportunity businesses.
+Tom Gardner recommends business-focused investing, seeking out great and amazing businesses with growth opportunities.

-And he advises approaching the market with a “business owner” mentality rather than a “stock buyer” mentality.
+And he approaches the market with a “business owner” mentality rather than a “stock buyer” mentality.

-Before you invest in any business, you ask yourself where the company will be in the next 5 to 10 years.
+Before investing in any business, it is important to ask where the company will be in the next 5 to 10 years.

-Once you have found a great business to invest in, you hold these stocks for a minimum of 5 years and add money regularly to it.
+Once he has found a great business to invest in, he thinks it is good to hold these stocks for a minimum of 5 years and add money regularly to them.

 So, when it comes to evaluating if the business is worth investing in, here are five tenets of great investments designed and personally used by Tom Gardner: